-Before you load up your gear and start dialing in your sights, read the following information for the latest season dates, regulations, tips, and strategies to ensure you're well-prepared for the upcoming hunt.
+Before you load up your gear and start dialing in your sights, read the following information for the latest season dates, regulations, tips, and strategies to ensure you're well-prepared for Kentucky deer season.

 The Kentucky Department of Fish and Wildlife Resources regulates hunting and establishes clear seasons to maintain a sustainable deer population.
-Season dates can vary from year to year and are classified based on firearm type: archery, crossbow, muzzleloader, and modern gun.
+Deer season dates can vary from year to year and are classified based on firearm type: archery, crossbow, muzzleloader, and modern gun.

 Note that Kentucky offers a very generous archery season spanning almost five months.
 Grab your bow and take advantage!